lukemunsch/loreynas-ticket-counter/README.md

 For manual testing, I ran through testing the full functionality of my site to make sure it was successful and the procedures all worked properly.
 I ran tests based on perspectives of super users and regular users;

     - Home page and menu
-        - All links load to correct pages based on logged in state
+        - All links load to correct pages based on the logged-in state
         - All responsive sizes display the correct expected content
-        - additional menu options only available to superusers for adding content
+        - additional menu options are only available to superusers for adding content
     - Destinations page
-        - Sorting by links in menu operate correctly
+        - Sorting by links in the menu operates correctly
-        - Sorting by in page methods return correct operation
+        - Sorting by in-page methods returns the correct operation
-        - Filtering by Area returns smaller list of districts and destinations
+        - Filtering by Area returns a smaller list of districts and destinations
-        - Filtering by district returns correct list of destinations
+        - Filtering by district returns the correct list of destinations
-        - Selecting destination redirects to correct template
+        - Selecting the destination redirects to the correct template
-        - User access restricted to read only for non superuers
+        - User access is restricted to read-only for non-superusers
-        - Admin access grants ability to edit or remove with correct redirects
+        - Admin access grants the ability to edit or remove with correct redirects
         - Responsive sizes correctly reduce the number of locations in a row
         - Text and area sizes correctly respond to smaller screen sizes
         - Menu responsive design correctly displays as collapse menu button
     - Destination Details
-        - User access restricted for non superuser profiles
+        - User access restricted for non-superuser profiles
-        - Admin access grants ability to edit or remove destination with correct redirects
+        - Admin access grants the ability to edit or remove destination with correct redirects
-        - Increment and decrement button correctly change the amount of tickets to purchase
+        - The increment and decrement button correctly changes the number of tickets to purchase
         - Add to wallet correctly adds correct tally of tickets to functioning wallet
-        - Wallet icon in navbar correctly display correct value
+        - The wallet icon in the navbar correctly displays the correct value
         - In page nav buttons redirect to correct templates
-        - Notification message correctly displays when adding or updating tickt amount
+        - Notification message correctly displays when adding or updating ticket amount
         - Responsive design creates better UX for smaller screens
     - Wallet
-        - User ability to update amount in wallet view or remove destination completely
+        - User ability to update the amount in wallet view or remove destination completely
         - Smaller screens responsive design more appealing to users
-        - Buttons redirect to correct locations in site
+        - Buttons redirect to correct locations on site
         - Totals and grand totals correctly update with ticket values and adjustments
         - Discount content updates and changes depending on ticket count
         - responsive design update design for better UX on smaller screens
     - Checkout
         - User can add personal details to be stored at a later time to profile
-        - Simple form for completing purcahse without errors
+        - Simple form for completing purchases without errors
-        - Clear notifications for any errors displayed in screen
+        - Clear notifications for any errors displayed on the screen
-        - Clear display for tickets and count currently in wallet
+        - Clear display for tickets and count currently in the wallet
         - Correctly displayed values for totals discount and grand totals
         - Responsive design making UX better on smaller screens
         - Form requires fields to be input with * for required fields
     - Confirmation page
         - Displays responsive text for correct purchase order information
-        - Notifications correctly display in top corner
+        - Notifications are correctly displayed in the top corner
     - Profile page
         - Correctly displays saved information
-        - Displays specific information for logged in user only
+        - Displays specific information for logged-in users only
         - Correctly updates information upon update request
         - Responsive design for smaller screen for better UX
         - Order history correctly updates with each new purchase
-        - Selecting order number redirects successfully to order confirmation reprint
+        - Selecting the order number redirects successfully to order confirmation reprint
     - Add pages
-        - Attempted access from non authorized users returns error and redirect to home
+        - Attempted access from non-authorized users returns an error and redirects to home
-        - Form has responsive design for smaller screen improved UX
+        - Form has responsive design for smaller screen's improved UX
         - Buttons redirect to correct locations
         - Notification displayed for correct or incorrect form completion
     - Edit pages
-        - Attempted access for non authorized users redirects to home with error notification
+        - Attempted access for non-authorized users redirects to home with an error notification
         - Correctly retrieves entries data for editing
-        - Submiting changes correctly updates on redirected view
+        - Submitting changes correctly updates on the redirected view
     - Delete Pages
-        - Attempted access from non authorized users returns to home with error notification
+        - Attempted access from non-authorized users returns to home with error notification
         - Simple text correctly display on all responsive screen sizes
-        - Entry is correctly retrieved and displayed on screen
+        - Entry is correctly retrieved and displayed on the screen
         - Buttons correctly redirect to relevant locations
         - Success removal of entry is notified and updated on redirected screen

 I also provided my site's deployed address to three different users who ran tests from their devices to see how they work;

-For responsivity I have tested the device on three different devices; mobile phone, ipad and desktop.
-The desktop screenshots are displayed above in the features section, but for the mobile and ipad I have provided screenshots for how they look in a smaple of different pages.
+For responsivity, I have tested the device on three different devices; mobile phone, iPad, and desktop.
+The desktop screenshots are displayed above in the features section, but for the mobile and iPad, I have provided screenshots for how they look on a sample of different pages.

-For the mobile phone tests, the menus correctly fold away into collapsable menu where appropriate, forms and fields fill the screen instead of shrinking beyond easily managable inputs.
+For the mobile phone tests, the menus correctly fold away into the collapsable menu where appropriate, and forms and fields fill the screen instead of shrinking beyond easily manageable inputs.
 The text was adjusted so that the larger fonts for the larger screen display smaller and less bulky on the smaller screens, but still retain the nice feel of the site.

 [add/Edit](media/readme-images/responsive/mobile/add-edit-resp-mob.png)